jasonmeurer/PaloWarmPools/README.md

 Certain Assumption and changes have been made from previous iterations of the Palo Alto Networks autoscaling.

 - Utilize EventBridge instead of timers
-- Use ASGs with 2 interfaces per instance rather than all of the add eni python scripting
+- Use ASGs with 2 interfaces per instance rather than all of the added eni python scripting
-- Use Cloudwatch retries rather than self calling lambda
+- Cloudwatch will retries a lamnda twice after timeouts.
+Implemented the necessary timing rather than selfcalling lambdas.
 - 5 Lambdas
     - Warm Pool Build
         - Check when firewall up before releasing <h3>NOTE this is the critical piece when using Warm Pools.
 Other wise the ASG will stop the firewall during the bootstrap process.</h3>
+        - Requires Panorama Push
     - Full service Launch
         - Check when firewall up before releasing
         - Requires Panorama Push
     - Terminate
         - Remove from Panorama
-        - Dereg is BYOL
+        - Dereg if BYOL
-    - GWLB Endpoint Service
     - Update ASG capacities once lifecycle automation is built
+        - Must be done after the lifecycle automation is complete otherwise the firewalls start before the lambdas are built.
+    - GWLB Endpoint Service (AWS still does not have a native CFT/TF call for this)
 - Supports Multiple Zones